genomehubs/genomehubs-dot-org/src/html/documentation/readmeio.md

 ---
 title: Import Documentation
 description: Detailed documentation of our Ensembl mirroring and import pipelines
 priority: 0.5
 ---

-Draft documentation for our [dockerised setup](https://easy-import.readme.io/v1.0/docs/dockerised-setup) is available alongside the original [EasyImport documentation](https://easy-import.readme.io/).

-We'll be updating this soon to reflect all the recent changes we've made in moving our setup into containers.
+Documentation to help run and configure our import pipeline is available at [easy-import.readme.io](https://easy-import.readme.io/).